cssconf/blog-content/2015/2015-09-16_meet-katie-kurkoski/2015-09-16_meet-katie-kurkoski.md

 tagline:          'glassblower, master of localization'
 description:      'Interview with Katie Kurkoski'
 keywords:          Katie, Kurkoski, CSSconf, Berlin, conference, CSS, talks, localization
-excerpt:          'Katie is a front end developer for Getty Images in Seattle USA and a curator of Cascadia Fest, a local JavaScript and CSS conference.
+excerpt:          'Katie is a front end developer for Getty Images in Seattle, USA and a curator of Cascadia Fest, a local JavaScript and CSS conference.
 Working on the Getty Images website which is localized into more than 20 languages, Katie is all too familiar with the layout havoc caused by translated content.
 In her talk, Developing for Localization, she will demonstrate robust CSS techniques to get your message across the world wide web. '
 author:           'Polly Hristova'
 authorlink:       'http://2015.cssconf.eu/team/'